The Real Reason Lauren Conrad Wore So Many Headbands On The Hills

 Some of us who go way back with LC (via our TV screens, at least) — if you got acquainted during the mid-aughts Laguna Beach or The Hills years that made the SoCal teen famous — will remember there were some timely trends she wore that were enviably fresh AF back in, say, 2005.
 Conrad indulged us in a trip down memory lane in terms of her small screen fashion choices from back in the day: “There was a lot of camis.
 So, so many camis, and I wore a lot of shorter-than-capri-length denim — almost more of a pedal-pusher-length,” Conrad said.
 “I’m really into cropped styles now, but I wore a lot of mid-calf denim.
 I definitely don’t need that to make a comeback.”

-Conrad’s latest designs range from $44 to $150, and the pieces will be available in sizes XS to XL and 0 to 16.
+Conrad’s latest designs range from $44 to $150 (around £33 to £114), and the pieces will be available in sizes XS to XL and 0 to 16.
 She won’t be trotting them out at NYFW, though.
 This time around, she’s having a pop-up store at The Americana at Brand shopping center in Glendale, CA. from September 8 to 15, instead.
 (The full collection will be available online, as well.)

 But showing at Fashion Week was, unsurprisingly, total bucket list material.
 “I can’t believe Kohl’s even let me do that!
 It was such a gift.
 I’ll never forget the experience — it’s just a once in a lifetime opportunity,” Conrad recalled.
 It was a lot of work, but it was fun.
 I was so nervous.
 My heart was racing, I was so stressed; it’s a big deal to put yourself out there like that.”
 How did Conrad calm herself down?
 “I didn’t!
 I mean, maybe with Champagne.”
 And, yes, Conrad has spotted people wearing her designs: “The ultimate compliment — I freak out anytime it happens.”
 (She doesn’t, however, go over and say anything to her customers when she spots her designs in the wild.)